nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 please ensure your input available date ranges are non-overlapping.
 </div>

 #### Tags
 A tag is a generic description for a group of people.
-* Only alphanumeric characters are allowed.
+* Only alphanumeric, non-space characters are allowed.

 #### Duplicate Entries
 * Person (Elderly and Volunteers)